jzhang538/Argoverse-Data-Preprocess/README.md

 #  Code for Data Preprocessing of Argoverse Dataset
 -> Also official data preprocessing for paper ["Multimodal Motion Prediction with Stacked Transformers.
 (CVPR 2021)"](https://github.com/decisionforce/mmTransformer)

--> The code is modified from [this repository](https://github.com/xk-huang/yet-another-vectornet).
-Install the same dependencies.
+-> The preprocessing code is modified from [this repository](https://github.com/xk-huang/yet-another-vectornet).
+Ensure the same dependencies.

 ## Usage